SafeMedia/safebox-server/README.md

 ## 🖥️ Prerequisites

 - A VPS or cloud instance (Ubuntu 24.04 recommended)
-- A domain or subdomain pointing to your server's IP
+- A domain pointing to your server's IP
 - Basic familiarity with the terminal

 ---